Goal Setting for the Future Market Stall Owner

 Specific

 If you start with a goal that is non-specific or too wide, it will soon become insurmountable and you will be unable to achieve it.
 Take the example above with the person saying, “I wish I was wealthy.”
 This could easily be turned into a goal.
-“My goal is to be wealthy”, but this is so wide and non-specific that you cannot ever know when you are wealthy and achieved your goal.
+“My goal is to be wealthy”, but this is so wide and non-specific.
+You can’t even know when you are wealthy or when you achieved your goal.

 Try being specific.
-“I want to be wealthy so I can own my own home and send my children to Private Education.”
-Okay, now I have a specific target of wealth that I can then refine further.
+“I want to own my own home and send my children to Private Education.”
+Okay, now I have a specific target for wealth that I can then refine further.
 This is still a huge goal and in fact two goals but it is already more refined than “I want to be wealthy”!

 Let’s get super specific then.
 The goal I want to focus on is owning my own home.
-This will be a sign of wealth to me and create stability for the other goal.
+This will be a sign of wealth to me and create stability for my family.

 My Specific goal then – Own my own home.